Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Optimal extraction of local purity

 Hence, to optimize fidelity with the ground state, the best strategy involves implementing local unitaries for both Alice and Bob.
 This finding possesses relevance even when extended to setups with more than two parties.
-For a detailed exposition on this, the reader is directed to the Supplemental Material.
+For a detailed exposition on this, the reader is directed to the Appendix.

 A straightforward examination yields the following upper bound:

 where SEP and PPT denote separable states, and states that exhibit positive partial transpose, respectively.
 Note that the maximization over PPT states is feasible via SDP.
 If the dimensions of $A$ and $B$ are such that $d_{A}d_{B}\leq6$, the inequality~(\ref{eq:FmaxPPT}) becomes equality, due to the fact that the sets SEP and PPT coincide in these cases~\cite{HORODECKI19961}.
 This allows to evaluate $F_{\max}$ in all such settings.
 In general, when the state $\sigma^{*} \in \mathrm{PPT}$ that maximizes Eq.~(\ref{eq:FmaxPPT}) is pure, the bound in Eq.~(\ref{eq:FmaxPPT}) is tight.